mkohler/cython_swig/README.rst

     In other words, I want to show you the code before we move on to gross generalizations.

+    And then at the end, if we have time, I'll make some gross generalizations about these tools, and take some questions.

 Anatomy of C Libraries